mspolisetti/Lead-Data-Engineer-Portfolio/README.md

 ### [Datawarehousing - Snowflake Single Source of Truth Warehouse Location Database]()

+Built a single Source of Truth Warehouse Location Database empowering a truck navigation software product company by centralizing all critical location data in one reliable repository.
+This unified approach was aimed at:

+Ensured Data Consistency:
+Every team accesses the same accurate, up-to-date warehouse location information, reducing errors and discrepancies.

+Enhanced Route Optimization:
+With comprehensive and precise location data, navigation algorithms can generate more efficient routes, saving time and reducing fuel costs.

+Enable Advanced Analytics:
+Consolidated data supports predictive analytics and machine learning.

+Streamlined Product Development:
+A single, reliable data source accelerates testing and refinement of navigation features, leading to faster innovation and more competitive products.

 #### [Location Data Pipeline]()
 ![image](https://github.com/user-attachments/assets/f6091d6e-56f5-47b6-952c-6d07747111c6)
 This pipeline refreshes the location database by integrating new warehouse locations and updating existing features within our location intelligence system.
 Data is sourced from various internal products, including XRS, ROADNET, LANDMARKS, SYLECTUS, MACRO MESSAGES, and additional sources in the future.
 Prior to updating the database, addresses are standardized using the SmartyStreets API.
 The pipeline is deployed on AWS EC2.